Back to Blog

 Vault Enterprise is expensive.
 Vault OSS is free but you're paying in infrastructure and ops time.
 Redshift is free for individuals -- unlimited projects, unlimited secrets.

-Doppler-Compatible CLI
+Doppler-inspired CLI

 Feature Comparison